 11:30 Welcome and introduction

-11:35 The importance of monitoring the outreach of a innovative measure/activity, Susan Buckingham
+11:35 The importance of monitoring the outreach of a innovative measure/activity, Lorenzo Bono and Susan Buckingham

 11:50 Celia Gilsanz Gomez, the Municipality of Santander: First Swap Market in Santander